kubestellar/kubestellar/docs/content/direct/architecture.md

 - Starting informers on all API Resources (except some that do not need watching)
-- Informers and Listers references are maintained in a hash map and indexed by GVK (Group, Version, Kind) of the watched objects.
+- Informers and Listers references are maintained in a hash map and indexed by GVR (Group, Version, Resource) of the watched objects.
 - Using a common work queue and set of workers, where the key is defined as follows:
   - Key is a struct instead than a string, and contains the following:
-    - GVK of the informer and lister for the object that generated the event
+    - GVR of the informer and lister for the object that generated the event
     - Structured Name of the object
     - For delete event: Shallow copy of the object being deleted.
 This